A-Series-of-Dice-Based-Events/ReignOfWinter/Book 1/README.md

 - For Sick Raiders use above but permanently Sickened 2.

+- For the frost skeletons use [Skeleton Guards](http://2e.aonprd.com/Monsters.aspx?ID=372) with the **Blaze Source** ability changed to cold from fire.

 - Guardian Doll use an [elite Soulbound Doll](http://2e.aonprd.com/Monsters.aspx?ID=383&Elite=true)

 ## Book 1 Statblocks (PDF)